• Skip to main content

 Cook the silken tofu

-Transfer the pan back on the heat, add more oil if desired and turn down the heat to medium.
+Transfer the pan back on the heat, add a little oil if desired and warm up to medium heat.

-Then, transfer the whole block of soft and wiggly tofu to the pan.
-Use a spatula to roughly break it in large cubes and spread them all over the pan.
-Let the pieces cook on one side until they turn browned before flipping them very gently.
+Then, remove the excess liquid from the packaging of tofu and transfer the whole block of soft tofu to the pan.
+Use a spatula or a wooden spoon to roughly break it into large chunks and spread them all over the pan.
+Let the pieces cook on one side until they turn brown before flipping them very gently.
 I'll usually look under the pieces to make sure it is nicely roasted before I flip, about 7-9 minutes or so.
 You will have to use your spatula to gently scrape the pan to unlock all the smaller pieces (see the short video).

-The tofu will lose a lot of water while cooking and the volume of tofu will go down a lot, this is expected.
+The tofu will lose a lot of its excess moisture while cooking and the volume of tofu will go down a lot, this is expected.

 Combine and serve

-Once the tofu is done and nicely browned, then transfer the vegetables back to the pan and combine with the tofu gently.
+Once the tofu is done to your liking, then transfer the vegetables back to the pan with the tofu chunks and combine with the tofu.
 Let everything cook until warmed up and adjust salt to taste.
+Serve the vegan scramble warm with toast or in sandwiches.

-Can I use regular firm tofu to make this recipe?
+Can I use regular extra-firm tofu to make this recipe?

 Tips for best eggy texture and flavor

-• You will add just enough turmeric to get a nice pale yellow color close to regular scramble eggs, but not too much so it does not overpower the overall flavor.
+- You will add just enough turmeric to get a nice pale yellow color close to regular scrambled eggs, but not too much so it does not overpower the overall flavor.

-• You could also add black salt (Kala Namak) instead of regular salt.
-It has a natural flavor similar to eggs (higher in sulfur) which would work great in this dish.
-I use this salt also when making a vegan eggless salad or vegan egg bites for and it's amazing.
-Start with ¼ tsp and work your way up.
-I used the black salt from the brand Spicy World that I get online.
+- You could also add Indian black salt (Kala Namak salt) instead of regular salt.
+It has a natural flavor similar to eggs (higher in sulfur) which would work great in this dish to add a eggy flavor.
+I use this salt also when making a vegan eggless salad or vegan egg bites and it's amazing.
+Start with Ā¼ tsp and work your way up, a little bit goes a long way!
+I used the black salt from the brand Spicy World that I got online.

-• Silken tofu is so delicate!
-The secret to not reach a mushy texture is to be gentle when stirring and flipping the pieces of tofu.
-Try not to touch them too much so it has enough time to brown and use a spatula to help flipping the pieces without breaking them so much (see video).
+- Silken tofu is so delicate!
+The secret to not reaching a mushy texture is to be gentle when stirring and flipping the pieces of tofu.
+Try not to touch them too much so it has enough time to brown and use a spatula to help flip the pieces without breaking them so much (see video).

 Serving suggestions